85% of Magazines and Newspapers are Available Online

 3. What potential employers are looking for.

 4. What you can do about it.
+While there are companies like Reputation Defender out there to help you manage your online reputation, there are still plenty of things you can do on your own.
 Feel free to check out my PowerPoint slide show "How to Monitor & Enhance Your Reputation on the Internet as a Lawyer."

 protecting your online reputation, blog, facebook, google, twitter